GoogleCloudPlatform/pgadapter/docs/import-mysql-data.md

   --database-dialect POSTGRESQL
 ```

-Create a Docker Compose file that will start both PGAdapter and PostgreSQL in the same Docker network.
+Create a Docker Compose file that will start both PGAdapter and PostgreSQL in the same Docker network
+as the MySQL instance that we created above.

 ```shell
 cat <<EOT >> docker-compose.yml